MarwanHalabi/grafana/contribute/merge-pull-request.md

 - It's better to err on the side of inclusion.
 Introducing an unnecessary or duplicate change in the changelog is better than leaving out a change.
 - Always keep the guidelines in [Format the pull request title](#format-the-pull-request-title) in mind.

 An active decision to include a change in the changelog needs to be taken for every pull request.
-There's a pull request check named **Changelog Check** that enforces this rule.
-By adding or removing labels on the pull request or updating the pull request title, description, or both, the check is re-evaluated.
+You can add or remove labels on the pull request or update the pull request title and description to reflect whether it should be included.

 #### Skip changelog